-In the case of foreign minors in Spain for their departure from national territory must carry the passport of their respective state or valid travel document in force.
+In the case of foreign minors in Spain for their Departure from national territory must carry the Passport of their respective State or valid travel document in force.

 Please visit the Unaccompanied Minors page for more information, or contact your local Emirates office.

-If you're bringing your own child safety belt or seat (known as a child restraint device or CRD), it must have a label to show that it's approved for use in an aircraft by
+If you're bringing your own child safety belt or seat (known as a child restraint device or CRD), it must have a label to show that it's approved for use in an aircraft by:

 Effective 1 May 2019, in addition to Child Aviation Restraint Systems (CARES), the following restraint harnesses/devices are accepted on board Emirates flights:

 We do not provide these devices.
-You must contact your nearest Emirates Contact Center at least 48 hours before travel as these devices can only be used on approved seat locations and in certain cabins.
+You must contact your nearest Emirates Contact Centre at least 48 hours before travel as these devices can only be used on approved seat locations and in certain cabins.

-If you require any additional support or assistance for your travel, you will need to complete the Medical Information form (MEDIF) and our team can then assist you.
+If you require any additional support or assistance for your travel, you will need to complete the Medical Information form (MEDIF) our team can then assist you.

 CARES/SPECIAL CARES Limitations:

-Although our bassinets are designed for babies up to two years old, weighing up to 11 kg (24.2 lb), we won’t be able to provide one if your baby doesn’t fit safely.
+Whilst our bassinets are designed for babies up to two years old weighing up to 11 kg (24.2 lb), we won’t be able to provide one if your baby doesn’t fit safely.
 In First Class, our baby bassinets are 63.5 cm long and 28 cm wide (25 in x 11 in), while they are 74.93 long x 33.03 cm wide x 16.51 cm deep (29.5 in x 13 in x 5 in) in Business Class and Economy Class.
 Please note that bassinets are limited in number and subject to availability.
 Remember that you can't request a bassinet if you have booked a normal seat on child's fare rates.

-Please note that many children’s ride-on suitcases or leg-rest devices aren’t certified by the UAE’s General Civil Aviation Authority and therefore aren’t permitted on board our flights.
-This includes, but isn’t limited to, devices by Bedbox, Fly Legs-up, and FLY-Tot.
+Please note that many children’s ride on suitcases or leg rest devices aren’t certified by the UAE’s General Civil Aviation Authority, and therefore aren’t permitted on board our flights.
+This includes – but isn’t limited to – devices by Bedbox, Fly Legs-up and FLY-Tot.
 You can get in touch with us for more information.